-3.3.3 Medium to High Density Residential
+3.3.3 High Density Residential

-Three medium to high density residential sites areas are proposed within the Neighbourhood Activity Centre south of Meadowview Drive.
-These sites are located south of McKenney Avenue on either sides of Rankin Drive.
-Two sites are separated by a linear neighbourhood park leading to the Red Willow Park.
+Three high density residential areas are proposed within the Neighbourhood Activity Centre.
+These sites are located south of McKenney Avenue on either side of Rankin Drive.

 High Density residential developments include housing types such as townhouses and typically include apartments style development with densities above 94 dwelling units per net residential hectare.
-These sites may provide a mix of stacked townhousing and/or taller apartment developments.
-The number of dwelling units proposed is 7801,114 units, which would comprise of approximately 208% of the total number of residential units in the Plan Area.
-This area could be built under the Medium/High Density Residential (R4) District of the Land Use Bylaw 9/2005, as amended.
+The number of dwelling units proposed is 780 units, which would comprise of approximately 20% of the total number of residential units in the Plan Area.